Horlar-1st/Practices/README.md

 - Implements Trapezoidal and Simpson’s Rule
 - Inputs: Function (as string), limits `a` & `b`, and number of intervals `n`

+### 6. My Practices
+- This notebook contains several practices that serves as foundational build up for me.
+- It varies from easy to expert across several sections.
 ---